Gaurav12D/Sigma-demo/README.md

 # Sigma-demo
-this is demo for git & git hub
+this is demo for git & git hub gaurav